 Get your calendars ready ’cause we’ll be back in a few to release the schedule on our social media!

 Be with you all soon!

-About the director and screenwriter: Born and raised in Complexo do Alemão, David Amen is co-founder and communications producer of the Roots in Movement Institute, a journalist, graffiti artist, and illustrator.
+About the director and screenwriter: David Amen was born and raised in Complexo do Alemão, is co-founder and communications producer at the Roots in Movement Institute, a journalist, graffiti artist, and illustrator.

 This article is the latest contribution to our reporting project, “Rooting Anti-Racism in the Favelas: Deconstructing Social Narratives About Racism in Rio de Janeiro.”
 Follow our Rooting Anti-Racism in the Favelas series here.